Your four-legged friend means the world to you. Trust us, we get it.

 Acute vomiting can also be a sign of an intestinal parasite.
-Intestinal parasites are transmitted through a contaminated water or food source.
+Intestinal parasites can be transmitted through contaminated water or a contaminated food source.

-Finally, there are some GI parasites found in cats that can also affect humans.
-Therefore, a proper diagnosis and treatment plan is extremely important in order to prevent the possibility of the parasites being transmitted to the cat owner.
+Finally, some GI parasites found in cats, such as roundworms, can also affect humans.
+Therefore, a proper diagnosis and treatment plan is extremely important to prevent these parasites from being transmitted to the cat owner.